Genre: Sports Documentary

 -Noriaki was a Vimeo Staff Pick.

 -Noriaki Kasai is a decorated ski jumper.
-This ski jumper from Shimokawa, Japan has appeared at more Winter Olympics than any other athlete in history (8 after the this year’s Olympics), has a Guinness World Record for the most starts at Word Cups.
+This ski jumper from Shimokawa, Japan has appeared at more Winter Olympics than any other athlete in history (8 after this year’s Olympics), and has a Guinness World Record for the most starts at Word Cups.
 Noriaki is a three-time medalist at the Winter Games and is the oldest active ski jumper who is 45 years old and turns 46 this June.

 -Director Bjørn Ståle Bratberg has also worked on music videos for Esso and Franz Ferdinand.
 He’s directed commercials for Stella Artois and has been a part of films such as Batsman and Ballerina, The Debt, and Rafiki (no, that movie has nothing to do with some eccentric baboon with a staff).

 -Nerd Bonus: Hold up!
 There’s a Triforce on Noriaki’s skiis!
 Link would be proud of him.